catseye/ALPACA/doc/ALPACA.markdown

 1.0-PRE.

-The language described herein is mostly compatible with the version of language which has existed until now (version 0.9x).
-However, it extends it in some significant ways, and is be backwards-incompatible in certain minor ways.
+The language described herein is mostly compatible with the version of the language which has existed until now (version 0.9x).
+However, it extends it in some significant ways, and is backwards-incompatible with it in certain minor ways.
 An implementation of 1.0-PRE does not yet exist.

 Encoding